surpher/PactSwift/README.md

 ⚠️ Using `PactSwift` through SPM requires you to link a `libpact_mock_server.a` for the appropriate architecture.
 You can find them in `/Resources/` folder.

-You can compile your own static lib from [pact-reference/rust][pact-reference-rust] project.
+You can also compile your own static lib from [pact-reference/rust][pact-reference-rust] project.

-⚠️ We're looking for an alternative approach to using static libs with SPM and reducing the size of static lib for obvious reasons!
-Any ideas and workarounds to reduce the size, storage and saving bandwidth for you and us and for our GitHub Actions to stop piling up the costs for LFS!

 ## Xcode setup - Carthage

 **NOTE:** This framework is intended to be used in your test target only!
 Do not embed it into your app bundle!

+⚠️ We're looking for an alternative approach to using static libs with SPM and reducing the size of static lib for obvious reasons!
+Sharing any ideas and workarounds to reduce the size, storage and saving bandwidth for you and us and for our GitHub Actions to stop piling up the costs for LFS are very much apperciated!

 ### Setup Framework Build Settings